gogoair/redux-thunk-crud/README.md

 ## Enhancing and Customizing

-If you need more than the stanadrd CRUD action, writing additional action creators as separate functions is the most straightforward way to implement them.
+If you need more than the standard CRUD action, writing additional action creators as separate functions is the most straightforward way to implement them.
 If those actions are repetitive, CrudActionCreators can be extended to add new action creators or override the existing ones.

 The reducer can be enhanced to handle additional action types by passing it through a higher order reducer.